jsreport/docs/docs/browser-client.md

 You can find more details about the `request` argument  [jsreport-core](https://github.com/jsreport/jsreport-core) repository.

 Note that the `render` function serializes the input data into form and urlencoded request.
 This can easily hit the size limits if the input data set is large.
 In this case consider rather using `renderAsync` version.

+## large report file

+when using `renderAsync`, if the generated report is big (>=3MB) and when `res.toDataURI()` is used, it will generate a big data uri which browsers can't use normally to open and preview the report file (in `window.open` or when loading an iframe). the solution for this is to use `res.toObjectURL()` to create an [object url](https://developer.mozilla.org/es/docs/Web/API/URL/createObjectURL) which does not have the limitations of a data uri, then you can use the generated url in `window.open(res.toObjectURL())` or to load an iframe `iframe.src = res.toObjectURL()` and preview the report file normally. another method available is `res.toBlob()` which returns a [blob object](https://developer.mozilla.org/es/docs/Web/API/Blob) which you can use if you need to process the file somehow or in a custom way.

+As the [object url docs](https://developer.mozilla.org/es/docs/Web/API/URL/createObjectURL) explains, remember that when using object urls you must release these objects when you don't need it anymore, which can be done using [`URL.revokeObjectURL`](https://developer.mozilla.org/es/docs/Web/API/URL/revokeObjectURL) method. an example of releasing an object url can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/File/Using_files_from_web_applications#Example_Using_object_URLs_to_display_images).

 ## window.open in chrome
 The latest chrome currently throws error "Not allowed to navigate top frame to data URL" for call `windows.open(res.toDataURI)` with pdf.
 This change is documented [here](https://stackoverflow.com/a/45495974/1660996).
 The current workaround is to embed an iframe to the new tab: